lightbend/kalix-javascript-sdk/CONTRIBUTING.md

     npm install
     npm run build

-if you set PROXY_SNAPSHOT_DIRECTORY pointing to your local proxy then you can use it instead of the default downloaded from https://repo1.maven.org/maven2/io/kalix/kalix-$module-protocol/$framework_version/kalix-$module-protocol-$framework_version.zip
+if you set PROXY_SNAPSHOT_DIRECTORY pointing to your local proxy then you can use your proxy instead of the default that is downloaded from https://repo1.maven.org/maven2/io/kalix/kalix-$module-protocol/$framework_version/kalix-$module-protocol-$framework_version.zip

+### Known issues

+    Invoking Kalix codegen with command: /Users/francisco/Git/kalix-javascript-sdk/samples/js/js-replicated-entity-shopping-cart/node_modules/@kalix-io/kalix-scripts/bin/kalix-codegen-js.bin --proto-source-dir ./proto --source-dir ./src --generated-source-dir ./lib/generated --test-source-dir ./test
+    Inspecting proto file descriptor for Kalix code generation...
+    Exception in thread "main" java.lang.NoClassDefFoundError: kalix.Annotations

+This probably mean that you have generated the proxy with Java 17.

+    npm ERR! code 1
+    npm ERR! path /Users/francisco/Git/kalix-javascript-sdk/sdk
+    npm ERR! command failed
+    npm ERR! command sh -c bin/prepare.sh

+This means that your sdk/bin/prepare.sh has `*` when "Using snapshot of proxy and sdk protocols from".
+In iOS you need to remove the two.